mahonda/mahonda.github.io/about.md

 title: "About me"
 ---

-Electrical Engineering B.S (Circuits and Systems) Electrical Engineering M.S (Circuits and Systems) University of California, San Diego
+Electrical Engineering M.S Student at the University of California, San Diego